Degenerative diseases are common non-infectious diseases whose incidences increase with age.

-Carcinogens are factors capable of producing neoplasias.
+Carcinogens are factors capable of producing neoplasms.
 Any mutagen, a substance that can induce DNA mutation, is a potential carcinogen.
 Examples of carcinogens are radiation, nitrous acid, many substances inhaled through tobacco smoking and the human papilloma virus (HPV).

-Angiogenesis is important because the tumor growth depends on it.
+Angiogenesis is important because tumor growth depends on it.
 A lot of research on cancer has tried to discover natural and synthetic substances to inhibit angiogenesis.

 Epithelial cancers, of the skin as well as of the internal organs, are more common because epithelial tissues are more exposed to carcinogens.